 Selling a small business requires advance thought and planning, but the starting point is to make a decision that it’s time.
 Make that decision, start the planning process and then start thinking about all the things you’ve always wanted to do but never had the time.
 Lanikai Beach, on the island of Oahu, is considered by many locals to be the most beautiful beach in all of Hawaii.
 I’d like to go there sometime but right now I’m too busy . . .working.

-Steve Weintz is President of SBW Ventures Inc., a business development consulting firm.
+Steve Weintz is Founder & CEO of SBW Ventures Inc., a business development consulting firm.
 For more information, visit his web site at www.sbwventuresinc.com.